The Nysa family as the main source of unequilibrated LL ordinary chondrites

 \titlerunning{Nysa as the source of UOCs} \authorrunning{Marsset et al.}

 \abstract {The origin of the petrologic diversity observed in ordinary chondrites (OCs), the most common meteorites on Earth, remains debated.
-Competing models invoke either depth-dependent sampling of a single thermally stratified (“onion-shell”) parent body or contributions from multiple distinct parent bodies.} { We aim to determine which of the two models is preferred for LL chondrites.
-These are unique among OCs in exhibiting a bimodal petrologic distribution, with most meteorites being LL3 or LL6. } { We compare the spectral and mineralogical properties of LL chondrites and corresponding LL-chondrite-like near-Earth objects (NEOs) with their possible sources in the main asteroid belt.
-We also model the thermal histories of the proposed parent bodies, based on revised estimates of parent-body sizes. } { The spectral and mineralogical diversity of LL chondrites is consistent with contributions from the bright, S-type component of the Nysa family (Nysa\texorpdfstring{$_{\rm S}$}{S}) and the Flora family, with Nysa\texorpdfstring{$_{\rm S}$}{S} supplying mainly low-petrologic-type material and Flora higher-grade material.
+Competing models invoke either depth-dependent sampling of a single thermally stratified (“onion-shell”) parent body or contributions from multiple distinct parent bodies.} {We aim to determine which of the two models is preferred for LL chondrites.
+These are unique among OCs in exhibiting a bimodal petrologic distribution, with most meteorites being LL3 or LL6.} {We compare the spectral and mineralogical properties of LL chondrites and corresponding LL-chondrite-like near-Earth objects (NEOs) with their possible sources in the main asteroid belt.
+We also model the thermal histories of the proposed parent bodies, based on revised estimates of parent-body sizes.} {The spectral and mineralogical diversity of LL chondrites is consistent with contributions from the bright, S-type component of the Nysa family (Nysa\texorpdfstring{$_{\rm S}$}{S}) and the Flora family, with Nysa\texorpdfstring{$_{\rm S}$}{S} supplying mainly low-petrologic-type material and Flora higher-grade material.
 Unequilibrated, LL3 chondrites appear to originate exclusively from Nysa\texorpdfstring{$_{\rm S}$}{S}.
-Similarly, LL-chondrite-like NEOs form two distinct subpopulations consistent with origins in these same families. } { Our results favour multiple parent bodies for LL chondrites.
-The petrologic differences between the Nysa\texorpdfstring{$_{\rm S}$}{S} and Flora parent bodies indicate that planetesimal accretion within the OC reservoir extended over 0.5-0.7~Myr. }
+Similarly, LL-chondrite-like NEOs form two distinct subpopulations consistent with origins in these same families.} {Our results favour multiple parent bodies for LL chondrites.
+The petrologic differences between the Nysa\texorpdfstring{$_{\rm S}$}{S} and Flora parent bodies can be explained by differences in their sizes, without requiring different formation times.}

 \keywords{Meteorites, meteors, meteoroids -- Minor planets, asteroids: general -- Near-Earth objects -- Asteroids, composition -- Methods: observational}